WaiHaiDere/Streamity/README.md

 2. Run `npm install` to download and install all dependencies.
 3. Run `npm start` to start the React development server.
 4. Your browser should open (or you may have to open a link from the React command line tool).
 You should see the home page, and it should successfully connect to the backend.

+### Things to Note
+1. Do not switch playback on different devices using the Spotify Application.
+2. Control playback via the Streamity Application, do not switch to the Spotify Application.
+3. Ensure that you do not have music currently playing when opening up Streamity.